danielaparker/jsoncons/doc/ref/corelib/basic_json.md

 }
 ```

-The class `basic_json` resembles a union.
-A `basic_json` holds a data item of one of its alternative types:
+A `basic_json` is a union type that can hold one of a number of possible data members, some of which require an allocator
+(a long string, byte string, array, or object), and others which do not (an empty object, short string, number, boolean, or null).
-null, `bool`, `int64_t`, `uint64_t`, `double`, text string, byte string, array, and object.
-The data item may be tagged with a
-[semantic_tag](semantic_tag.md) that provides additional information about the data item.
+The data member may be tagged with a [semantic_tag](semantic_tag.md) that provides additional information about its value.

 When assigned a new `basic_json` value, the old value is overwritten.
 The type of the new value may be different from the old value.

-The definition of the character type of text strings is supplied via the `CharT` template parameter.
-Implementation policies for arrays and objects are provided via the `Policy` template parameter.
-A custom allocator may be supplied with the `Allocator` template parameter, which a `basic_json` will
-rebind to internal data structures.

 A `basic_json` can support multiple readers concurrently, as long as it is not being modified.
 If it is being modified, it must be by one writer with no concurrent readers.

-Since 0.171.0, `basic_json` supports [std::uses_allocator](https://en.cppreference.com/w/cpp/memory/uses_allocator) construction.
-The allocator template parameter may be a stateless allocator, a [std::pmr::polymorphic_allocator](https://en.cppreference.com/w/cpp/memory/polymorphic_allocator), or a [std::scoped_allocator_adaptor](https://en.cppreference.com/w/cpp/memory/scoped_allocator_adaptor).
-Non-propagating stateful allocators, such as the [Boost.Interprocess allocators](https://www.boost.org/doc/libs/1_82_0/doc/html/interprocess/allocators_containers.html#interprocess.allocators_containers.allocator_introduction),
-must be wrapped by a `std::scoped_allocator_adaptor`.

 Several aliases for common character types and policies for ordering an object's name/value pairs are provided: